michaelmeckl/BA-Ein-Haus-am-See/README.md

 npm start
 ```

 If everything worked well you can visit the website in your browser at <http://localhost:8000>.
 Note that the application uses WebGL and some other newer web technologies that may not be supported in all browsers (certainly not in IE).
 The application was only tested in current versions of Google Chrome and Firefox so I recommend using one of these.
+Some early tests suggest that it might also work as intended on current versions of Microsoft Edge and Opera.

 ## Demo

 **TODO add screenshot and / or GIF**

+**At the moment the website is available at <http://pro.mi.ur.de:8000> (but this might change soon probably).**

 ## License